konstantd/Special-Antennas-Antenna-Synthesis/README.md

 ## Project A

 The goal of the Project was the analysis and optimization of three antennas with different parameters.
-For the simulations 4nec2 software was used after the construction of the geometry of the antennas using MATLAB.
+For the simulations 4nec2 software was used, after the construction of the geometry of the antennas using MATLAB.

 The antennas which were analysed are: